MartinPellizzer/terrawhisper-compiler/articles/apium-graveolens/botany/morphology.md

 The color of Apium graveolens flowers typically ranges from white to greenish-white, and they have a smooth, glabrous texture.
 Notably, they lack sepals but possess five distinct, alternating petals, forming a perianth.
 Inside, there are five stamens and a pistil composed of two fused carpels.

 The ovary of the flower is inferior, positioned below the attachment point of other floral parts.
 The style is short, and the stigma is bifid, split into two parts.
 Stipules are absent, and bracts are present at the base of the umbel.
 Additionally, each flower is attached to a peduncle, which is the main stalk of the umbel, and a pedicel, which is the stalk of an individual flower in the umbel.

+The following table shows in detail the morphological characteristics of Apium graveolens flowers.

 | Characteristic | Description |
 | --- | --- |